-With regard to permanent residency, Lawful Permanent Resident status is often referred to as "green card" status.
+With regard to permanent residency, lawful permanent resident status is often referred to as "green card" status.
 In the system of preferences set out by Congress for immigrant classification, there are only three preference categories where immigrants are selected because of their education, experience, and future employment in the United States.
-These Employment-Based (EB) green cards for workers are the Employment-Based First Preference (EB1), Employment-Based Second Preference (EB2), and Employment-Based Third Preference (EB3) categories, subject to both worldwide and per-country numerical limits, set in 1990 to reflect circumstances 35 years ago.
+These employment-based green cards for workers are the Employment-Based First Preference (EB1), Employment-Based Second Preference (EB2), and Employment-Based Third Preference (EB3) categories, subject to both worldwide and per country numerical limits, set in 1990 to reflect circumstances 35 years ago.

 EB1 includes individuals of extraordinary ability in any field along with professors and researchers in academia, among others.
-EB2 includes advanced degree professionals, or individuals with a bachelors and at least five years of progressively responsible experience.
+EB2 includes advanced degree professionals, or individuals with a bachelor's degree and at least five years of progressively responsible experience.
 EB3 includes, among others, any professional working in a job requiring at least an undergraduate degree.
-EB2 and EB3 require a lengthy certification process at the Department of Labor that such job offer to a foreign national will not negatively impact the US labor market, unless either the work is in the national interest, in which case a National Interest Waiver (NIW) can form the basis of EB2 classification, or the type of employment is identified on so-called Schedule A confirming the relative scarcity of qualified US workers, allowing EB2 or EB3 petitions without an individualized labor certification.
+EB2 and EB3 require a lengthy certification process at the Department of Labor that such job offer to a foreign national will not negatively affect the US labor market, unless either the work is in the national interest, in which case a National Interest Waiver (NIW) can form the basis of EB2 classification, or the type of employment is identified on so-called Schedule A confirming the relative scarcity of qualified US workers, allowing EB2 or EB3 petitions without an individualized labor certification.

-Obtaining a lawful temporary status while assessing if, when or how to pursue permanent residency is a necessity for foreign-born scientists, technologists, and engineers.
+Obtaining a lawful temporary status while assessing if, when, or how to pursue permanent residency is a necessity for foreign-born scientists, technologists, and engineers.
 However, many temporary visa categories have numerical caps, short maximum periods of stay, or treaty-based restrictions on nationality.
-Those temporary visa categories generating the most interest include: H-1B (professionals in a specialty occupation) - allows indefinite extensions if in the process for permanent residency; O-1A (extraordinary ability individuals) - has no numerical limit or maximum period of stay; J-1 researcher (can include STEM professionals at companies supporting industry R&D) - has no numerical limit and allows up to five years of status; and F-1 student (Optional Practical Training (OPT) allows post-completion employment related to degree) - provides up to three years of work authorization for STEM grads without numerical limit. tives to retain foreign-born scientists, technologists, and engineers, the outdated regulatory and statutory immigration framework creates challenges.
+Those temporary visa categories generating the most interest include: H-1B (professionals in a specialty occupation)-allows indefinite extensions if in the process for permanent residency; O-1A (extraordinary ability individuals)-has no numerical limit or maximum period of stay; J-1 researcher (can include STEM professionals at companies supporting industry R&D) has no numerical limit and allows up to five years of status; and F-1 student (Optional Practical Training [OPT] allows postcompletion employment related to degree)-provides up to three years of work authorization for STEM grads without numerical limit.